ahsan2github/bw_method/README.md

 # bw_method
-A simple problem to demonstrate the utility of Best-Worst Multi Criteria Decision Analysis Method
+A simple problem to demonstrate the use of Best-Worst Multi Criteria Decision Analysis Method